Content and Trigger warnings:

 “It’s the Tànaiste!”

-Tourmaëline cast a wry glance at his brother, Cam.
-Cameron Tànaiste, Imminent Heir Apparent and Second in Command of the Righ’sea of Erieria, to be entirely proper.
 Maël lifted a hand to wipe the smirk off his face at the subdued expression of annoyance painting his brother’s visage.

-Despite the humanoid crush in the narrow streets, the squadron of royal guards and their servants insulated their core group from the crowds.
-Outlandish beauty was the norm, each person’s genetic construction and morphology were unique and striking.
-The fantastical aspects of the people were at odds with the zipping shuttles rippling dust through the ancient city streets.
+Outlandish beauty was the norm, each person’s genetic construction and morphology unique and striking.
+The fantastical aspects of the people contrasted sharply with the zipping shuttles rippling dust through the ancient city streets.

 Minotaurs and winged beings were common, but all the people were varied and bizarre in mien, much more so than at Yiasa Royal Court.
-Maël had been absent from court for much of the past few ilayears—each ilayear the equivalent of two earth-years—and he’d missed the variety.
+Maël had been absent from court for much of the past few ilayears—each ilayear the equivalent of two Earth years—and he’d missed the variety.
 Studying with a series of craft-holders to pass his trials had been interesting, if visually boring.

 Those with wings or horns and some with serpentine scales or hooves were commonplace.
 Human-plant hybrids with tree bark in place of skin moved apace with those with long tails and fur.
 The rarer and more outlandish had tentacles, gills, or fish scales.
-The heavily-marked—-the metamo—genetic-constructions mixed with unadu and malga, the Earth human-seeming people.
-The noise in the stone-cobbled marketplace burbled and leapt as many conversations melded together.
-An occasional spike of sound, a laugh, a shout, or a cry of dismay crested above the cascading noise.
+Heavily-marked, the metamo genetic-constructions mixed with unadu, and malga, the Earth human-seeming people.

-Maël grunted.
-“You and me both.
-No one could’ve known how much would change, nor how quickly.”
+Maël winked.
+“All three.”
+He sighed.
+“No one could’ve known how much would change, nor how quickly.”

 “You’re right, people-watching helps,” Cam muttered.